-The observation that inflation has been stable or gently declining and quiet at the zero bound is important evidence against the classical view that an inflation is unstable at the zero bound, and by implication at an interest rate peg or passive monetary policy, and the New Keynesian view that the zero bound, a peg, or passive monetary policy lead to sunspot volatility.
+The observation that inflation has been stable or gently declining and quiet at the zero bound is important evidence against the classical view that an inflation is unstable at the zero bound, and by implication at an interest rate peg, and the new-Keynesian view that these lead to sunspot volatility.
 If an interest rate peg is stable, then raising the interest rate should raise inflation, at least eventually.

-Conventional New Keynesian models predict that inflation is stable.
+Conventional new-Keynesian models predict that inflation is stable.
 Adding the fiscal theory of the price level, or related rules for selecting nearby equilibria, removes indeterminacies and sunspots and leads to a very simple monetary model consistent with our recent experience.

 Those models also predict that raising interest rates will raise inflation, both in the long and short run.
-My attempts to escape this prediction by adding money, backward-looking Phillips curves, and multiple equilibria all fail.
+My attempts to escape this prediction by adding money, backward looking Phillips curves, multiple equilibria all fail.

-The New Keynesian model plus fiscal theory and long-term debt does produce a temporary negative inflation response to unexpected interest rate increases.
-It is simple and economic, but quite novel relative to standard monetary models.
-It does not produce the standard, adaptiveexpectations view of a permanent disinflation such as the 1980s, nor does it justify policy exploitation of the negative sign, especially in systematic, Taylor-principle form.
+The new-Keynesian model plus fiscal theory and long-term debt does produce a temporary negative inflation response to unexpected interest rate increases.
+It is "simple," and "economic," but quite novel relative to standard monetary models.
+It does not produce the standard, adaptive-expectations view of a permanent disinflation such as the 1980s, nor does it justify policy exploitation of the negative sign, especially in systematic, Taylor-principle form.